-Prof. Pruitt is directly affiliated with the Department of Mechanical Engineering and the Biomolecular Science and Engineering graduate program.
+Prof. Pruitt is jointly appointed across Biological Engineering, Mechanical Engineering and Biomolecular Science and Engineering, with a courtesy affiliation with MCDB.
 Barriers to doing research across programs and lab are low at UCSB and you should choose your program based on your background and interests in the required courses and qualifying exam process for the degree you seek.

 This article written by my colleague Rob Candler, now at UCLA, is an oldie but a goodie with lots of tips about grad school: